ekera/qunundrum/docs/pages/generate-linear-distribution.md

          ( [ -s ] <m> <s> { <m> <s> } | -l <m> <l> { <m> <l> } )
 ```

-Computes the distribution induced by Ekerå-Håstad's algorithm for computing short discrete logarithms if the <code>-d</code> flag is specified.
+Computes the distribution induced by Ekerå–Håstad's algorithm for computing short discrete logarithms if the <code>-d</code> flag is specified.
 This is the default.
 Computes the distribution induced by Shor's (for s = 1) and Seifert's (for s > 1) order-finding algorithms if the <code>-r</code> flag is specified.

 All of the aforementioned distributions are distributions in a argument alpha, or equivalently, angle theta.
 In this software such distributions are called linear.
 The executable is named accordingly.